Does The Second Vaccine Dose Totally Change Your Appetite? A Very Serious Investigation

 So, you’ve finally gotten your second dose of the COVID-19 vaccine.
 Armed with a blanket and a bottle of Gatorade, you’re prepared for the potential low-grade fever and full-blown muscle aches you’ve been warned about.
 While waiting for those side effects, however, you experience another one out of the blue: You have no appetite whatsoever.
 Or, for some of us, you're absolutely ravenous.

-As more people across the U.S. are becoming vaccinated, many are feeling the same types of side effects to varying degrees: nausea, chills, body aches, fatigue, fever.
+As more people across Canada and the U.S., are becoming vaccinated, many are feeling the same types of side effects to varying degrees: nausea, chills, body aches, fatigue, fever.
 At the same time, some are experiencing slightly odder side effects, from heavier menstrual cycles to an overwhelming loss (or gain) of appetite.

 Advertisement